Providing Survivor Perspectives for Change

 SURVIVOR PERSPECTIVES CONSULTING GROUP SERVICES

-Gender-based Analysis Plus (GBA+) approved Training and Toolkits for Recognizing the Root Causes of a Sexualized Culture, and Changing It
+The Front Line Workshop: UNIFORM SEXUAL TRAUMA FIRST AID AND BYSTANDER INTERVENTION course (a MITE coded Workshop) which is a Gender-based Analysis Plus (GBA+) approved Training Workshop with Toolkits for Recognizing the Root Causes of a Sexualized Culture and changing it

 Consolidated Volunteer Consultation Solutions to address Military Sexual Trauma (MST) Prevention and Support